Skipper9000/data-wrangling-SQL-exercise/README.md

-# data-wrangling-SQL-exercise
-Springboard.com: Data Science Career Track: Data Wrangling: SQL Mini Project
+# Springboard.com: Data Science Career Track
+## Data Wrangling: SQL Mini Project

+My solutions to this project are documented in the **sql_mini_project.ipynb** file.